Technology Tales

 26th January 2012

 What eventually countered the allure of shiny objects was the question as to why I needed such an item.
-After all, I already possess a Pentax K10D DSLR and a Canon Powershot G11 and these have been satisfying my photographic needs for a while now.
-The DSLR may date from 2007 but it is still working well for me and, if it ever needed replacing, I’d be going for another Pentax with the K-5 being a strong contender.
-The Canon is doing what’s asked of it so the recent launching of the G1 X isn’t so tempting either.
+After all, I already possess a Pentax K10D DSLR and a Canon PowerShot G11, and these have been satisfying my photographic needs for a while now.
+While the DSLR may date from 2007, it is still working well for me and, if it ever needed replacing, I'd be going for another Pentax with the K-5 being a strong contender.
+The Canon is doing what's asked of it, so the recent launching of the G1 X isn't so tempting either.

 The same sort of newness that came with digital photography also applies to CSC's to a certain extent.
 From the heritage of half-frame 35 mm film photography, Olympus has fashioned a different type of digital camera: essentially a compact with interchangeable lenses.
 Was it the fact that I have no CSC that caused me to be tempted and has it happened to others too?
 Also, is that what got digital photography going in the first place?

-What doesn’t help is the lack of longevity of camera models.
-The coming of digital photography has exacerbated this situated with models being launched at a frenetic rate.
-In the days of film photography, a model could last on the market for a few years and there was once a time when a twenty year lifetime wouldn’t have looked so ridiculous though there were incremental improvements made over that time too.
-For instance, a Pentax K1000 wouldn’t be exactly the same at the end of its production run as it was at the start though the model number may be the same.
+What doesn't help is the lack of longevity of camera models.
+The coming of digital photography has exacerbated this situation, with models being launched at a frenetic rate.
+In the days of film photography, a model could last on the market for a few years and there was once a time when a twenty-year lifetime wouldn't have looked so ridiculous, though there were incremental improvements made over that time too.
+For instance, a Pentax K1000 wouldn't be the same at the end of its production run as it was at the start, though the model number may be the same.
 That world is gone.

-In parallel with all this, Sony is making a good impression with their CSC’s, the NEX series.
-These have APS-C sized sensors like many DSLR’s and in compact bodies as well.
-However, the feel very much is that of a compact camera and some have complained of a like of buttons on them though the photographic quality is very good.
-Samsung have gone for the same sensor size in their NX-11 thought they have gone for SLR styling.
+In parallel with all this, Sony is making a good impression with their CSC's, the NEX series.
+These have APS-C sized sensors like many DSLR's and in compact bodies as well.
+However, the feel very much is that of a compact camera and some have complained of a like of buttons on them, even if the photographic quality is excellent.
+Samsung have gone for the same sensor size in their NX-11, while they have gone for SLR styling.
 That may be more suitable for some than having to find settings buried in menus.

 All that was needed was a trip to a local shop